Landsbokasafn/crawlrss/README.md

 1. Download the code

-2. Run "mvn assembly:assembly".
+2. Run "mvn package".
 This generates a distribution tar.gz file.

-3. Extract the archive from step #2 into the root directory of a Heritrix (3.1.2+) instance
+3. Extract the archive from step #2 into the root directory of a Heritrix (3.3.0+) instance

 4. Startup Heritrix as usual